AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 Defining paths to all input and output files at the start of the notebook makes it much easier for users to understand the analysis structure and to modify the paths if needed.

+Do not use absolute file paths, as this can make it harder to share and reproduce the analysis.
+Instead, define paths relative to the root of the OpenScPCA project or the root of the analysis module.
-R notebooks by default use paths relative to the location of the notebook file, but this can lead to errors if the notebook file itself is moved, so we recommend defining paths relative to either the OpenScPCA project root or the analysis module root.
+While R notebooks allow you to set paths relative to location of the notebook file, this can be brittle if the notebook is ever moved to a new location.

-In the `hello.Rmd` notebook, the paths are defined using the [`rprojroot` package](https://rprojroot.r-lib.org), which has a number of convenient functions for finding the root of a project based on its contents.
+In the `hello.Rmd` notebook, we define root paths using the [`rprojroot` package](https://rprojroot.r-lib.org), which has a number of convenient functions for finding the root of a project based on its contents.
-In the example below, we find the OpenScPCA project root by looking for the `.git` directory, and the analysis module root by looking for the `renv` files that were set up in that project.
+In the example below, we find the OpenScPCA project root by looking for the `.git` directory, and the analysis module root by looking for the `renv` files that were set up in that module.

 ```r
 # Find the repository and module root directories